Ancient Houses of Central Texas |

 |

-of the five houses so far excavated at Graham-Applegate.
+of the five presumed houses excavated at Graham-Applegate.
 The rocks

 used to stabilize the walls (wall